mdriscollic/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **FTP mode.** Select the transmission mode the library expects to use with the vendor: ASCII or Binary.
 *   **Server address.** The address for the vendor’s FTP server.
 *   **FTP connection mode.** Select the connection mode: Active or Passive.
 *   **Username.** The username for the FTP, if a login username is required for this vendor.
-See [Organizations permissions](#permissions) for more information about permissions related to viewing and editing integration credentials.
 *   **Password.** The password for the FTP, if a login password is required for this vendor.
 The password is automatically hidden.
 Click **Show** to display the password.
 Click **Hide** to stop displaying the password.
 *   **FTP port (required).** The FTP port number.
 *   **Order directory.** The subdirectory where orders should be placed, if different from the main FTP directory for this vendor.
 Ex: /directory.